openvstorage/ovs-documentation/knownissues.md

 ### Assigning roles in parallel
 Assigning roles to a Storage Router sometimes fails in case multiple roles are set at the same time.

+### Remove node takes liong time to complete
+Removing a node from a large cluster can take quite some time, even up to minutes.

 ## Backends
 ### Creating multiple backends
 Creating multiple backends at once fails and leaves the backends in a permanent Installing status.

+### Software raid
+md member devices can be used as a backend disk.
+Selecting it as backend disk will render the md device useless.

 ## OpenStack
 ### OpenStack Evacuate